AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

     The maximum velocity gradient that flocs can withstand decreases rapidly as flocs increase in diameter.

-The maximum floc diameter is influenced by temperature because as the viscosity increases the shear force exerted on the floc decreases.
+The maximum floc diameter is influenced by temperature because as the viscosity increases the shear force exerted on the floc increases.
 Equation :eq:`d_floc_G` shows this dependency and illustrates one of the reasons (see :numref:`figure_DmaxofGandTemp`) why temperature is a critical parameter in the design of drinking water treatment plants.

 .. _figure_DmaxofGandTemp: